Ph.D. in Information Studies

 Doctoral students are required to take four elective courses.
 Two of these must be chosen from graduate courses (Ph.D. level) offered in the School of Library and Information Studies; two more must be chosen from graduate courses offered outside of SLIS.

-Prerequisite: Successful completion of the general examination.
-Directed research culminating in the completion of the Doctoral dissertation.
-2 to 16 hours.
+The prerequisite for dissertation hours is the successful completion of the general examination.
+These hours consist of directed research culminating in the completion of the Doctoral dissertation.
+10 to 13 hours.

-A student orientation at the Norman campus is held within the first two weeks of the fall semester.
 A faculty adviser is assigned when the student is recommended for admission to the School.
-Upon acceptance to the program and prior to the completion of the first year of the Ph.D. program, any student in the program must form an advisory conference committee.
+Upon acceptance to the program and prior to the completion of the first year of the Ph.D. program, any student in the program must form an advisory conference committee as required by the Graduate College.

 Students must maintain a 3.0 GPA throughout the program.
 If a student's GPA falls below 3.0, the student will be placed on academic probation according to the Graduate College's policies and procedures.